-- It stores audio in the AAC, MP3, Vorbis or FLAC formats.
-It can also pass through the Dolby Digital 5.1 (AC3) and Digital Theater Systems (DTS) surround sound formats used by DVDs.
+- It stores audio in the AAC, MP3, AC3, E-AC3, Vorbis, Opus, or FLAC formats.
+It can also pass through the Dolby Digital 5.1 (AC3), Digital Theater Systems (DTS), and TrueHD surround sound formats used by DVDs and Blu-rays.

 - It supports chapters, as well as [VariableFrameRate Variable Frame Rate] video.

 - It can include “soft” subtitles that can be turned on or off, instead of always being hard burned into the video frame.
 These can either be bitmap images of the subtitles included on a DVD (known as vobsub) or text.

 - Supports VP8, VP9, and AV1 video codecs.

 - It stores audio in either Vorbis or Opus formats.